Everything you need to know about carbon offsets

 What is a carbon offset?

-The process begins with project developers designing projects with the aim of reducing (or removing) carbon dioxide emissions.
+The process begins with project developers designing projects with the aim of reducing carbon dioxide emissions.

-When the developer establishes their project – such as a solar power plant – they can opt to go through a stringent assessment methodology developed by a carbon standards organisation (like the Gold Standard), to assess the real-world reductions of emissions which will be caused as a result of the project activity.
+When the developer establishes their project – such as a solar power plant – they can opt to go through a stringent assessment methodology developed by a carbon standards organisation (like the Gold Standard and the Verified Carbon Standard), to assess the real-world reductions of emissions which will be caused as a result of the project activity.

-This impact is measured in tonnes of carbon dioxide (tCO2) or carbon dioxide equivalent (tCO2e) which has been reduced (or removed) by the project activity, and each tonne is represented by a ‘carbon credit’ which is issued to the project developer.
+This impact is measured in tonnes of carbon dioxide (tCO2) or tonnes of carbon dioxide equivalent (tCO2e).
+Carbon dioxide equivalent refers to a unit of measurement that is used to standardise the climate effects of various greenhouse gases based on their global warming potential over a specific timeframe.
+The tonnes of carbon dioxide equivalent that has been reduced (or removed) by the project activity, is represented by a ‘carbon credit’ which is issued to the project developer.
 The carbon credit is often considered as a permit or licence to emit that one tonne of carbon dioxide (or carbon dioxide equivalent).